jacobrosenthal/microbitv2-rs/README.md

 ## Running

-Now you should be able to run `cargo run --release` to build, run and debug the program.
+Now you should be able to run `DEFMT_LOG=trace cargo run --release` to build, run and debug the program.

 ```console
 $ cargo run --release